reregin/mini-project-spark/README.md

 - **Features Used**: `sqft_living` (square footage of living area)
 - **Target Variable**: `price` (house price in USD)

+## 🎥 Presentation Video
+A presentation video explaining the process can be found [here](https://drive.google.com/file/d/1hFiO68DR-nUwR6Oe3YvcMQD0JhCxA7ec/view?usp=drive_link).
+The explanation is in Indonesian.

 ## 📊 Model Evaluation
 - The model is evaluated using **Mean Squared Error (MSE)** to measure prediction accuracy.